input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/rep_profile.md

 The profile template, or proposal templates could be defined at any of these levels, and as long as they all refer to the same chain of parameters in the hierarchy they are all valid.
+* The Document referenced by [`template`](../metadata.md#template)
+  * MUST contain [`parameters`](../metadata.md#parameters) metadata; AND
+  * MUST match the referencing documents [`parameters`](../metadata.md#parameters) value.

 ## Payload

-Category Parameters Document controlling the Category within a Campaign.
+The Representative profile payload contains all Representative-specific fields.
+Its structure is defined by the referenced Rep Profile Template.

 Must be valid according to the schema contained within the [Document Reference](../metadata.md#document-reference) from the [`template`](../metadata.md#template) metadata.

 ## Signers

-The following Admin roles may sign documents of this type:
+The following User roles may sign documents of this type:

-* Brand Admin
+* Representative

 New versions of this document may be published by:

 * author
-* collaborators

 ## Copyright